 But since becoming president he has emphasised a desire to move away from the US - the Philippines' former colonial ruler turned military and economic partner - and pivot closer to China and Russia, sparking concerns from investors.

 His tough approach has earned him the nicknames "The Punisher" and "Duterte Harry".
 He said in a televised debate that he would kill his own children if they took drugs.

-But horrified opponents have continued to castigate him, comparing him to US presidential Republican nominee Donald Trump.
+But horrified opponents have continued to castigate him, comparing him to US President Donald Trump.
 Mr Duterte has rejected the comparisons, saying that "he is a bigot and I am not".

-Married twice, he has four children, one of whom - daughter Sara - took over as mayor for a term before he resumed office.
+Married twice, he has four children, one of whom - his eldest daughter Sara - is now mayor of Davao City.
 He is now officially single, but has claimed to have several girlfriends.